metamn/svg/README.md

 ## Responsive

-Let's say we have an SVG with a single 500x500px rectangle and padding top, padding left 100px.
+Let's say we have an SVG with a single 500x500px rectangle and padding top, padding left set to 100px.
 This gives us a 700x700px image.

 To make it fluid we will have to do nothing else than: